HF-ksw/ClassicalMC_Julia/README.md

 # ClassicalMC_Julia

+Description:
-Classical MonteCarlo method for square lattice spin model written in Julia
+  Classical MonteCarlo code written in Julia for a square lattice spin model.
+  Using Metropolis altorithm with local update scheme.

+Purpose:
+  Simulation of a magnet with

+  NN Exchange interaction
+  On-site uniaxial anisotropy
+  Homogeneous zeeman field

+  at finite temperature.